gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 The schematic for a unity-gain low-pass Sallen-Key filter is shown below:

 {{% figure src="low-pass-sallen-key/low-pass-sallen-key.svg" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}

+It looks like 2 cascaded RC filters, except with the other terminal of the 1st capacitor connected to the op-amp's output rather than ground!
+What does this mean?
+TODO: Add more info here.

 {{% warning %}}
 Take note of labelling of the resistors and capacitors if reading other material on Sallen-Key filters, there is no one popular convention as the resistor and capacitor orders are switched frequently.